zeyuanxuan/lisa-leap/README.md

 ---

-If you prefer to install the latest version via Github (e.g., to pick up changes that haven't been released to PyPI yet), choose the method that matches your environment.
+Or, you can install the latest development version via GitHub.
+Please choose the method that matches your environment:

 #### Method 1: Jupyter Notebook / Google Colab
 If you are working in a notebook (Jupyter, Colab, Kaggle), run the following command in a code cell.